With summer winding down in Zelienople, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Remove debris from the equipment.
+Take out debris from the unit.
 This includes branches, bushes, weeds and grass.

-Then run the vacuum to gently clean the metallic fins.
-These components are also known as condenser coils and move heat away from your unit.
+Then use the vacuum to cautiously clean the metallic fins.
+These components are also referred to as condenser coils and transfer heat away from your unit.

-You need to be careful with these fine coils.
-Warped or crushed fins can affect efficiency.
+You need to be considerate of these delicate coils.
+Misshapen or crumpled fins can influence efficiency.

 3. Fix Bent Fins

 Use a butter knife to rearrange bent fins.
-You can also use a fin comb from an appliance part retailer.
-A pro from Knoechel Heating should handle large amounts of damage.
+You can also use a fin comb from an appliance part store.
+A pro from Knoechel Heating should fix extensive damage.

 4. Clean the Inside

-After extracting the fan, dig out leaves and other yard litter.
-Then wipe the inside of the unit with a wet rag.
+After taking out the fan, pull out leaves and other yard waste.
+Then mop the inside of the unit with a wet cloth.

 The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Use light pressure from a hose nozzle to wash the fins, spraying water from the inside out.
 Replace the fan once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not working correctly, give us a call at 724-425-5852.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not operating properly, reach out to us a call at 724-425-5852.

 Related: Air Conditioner Service: Pay a Little Now, Save Later